smirnov-yury/h3-companion-chat/README.md

 ---

-## Credits
+## Credits & acknowledgements

-- Designed and run by **Jurijs Smirnovs** (Riga, Latvia).
+- App designed and run by **Jurijs Smirnovs** (Riga, Latvia).
-- Rule content sourced from the official Heroes 3 Board Game rulebooks and the community **Heroes 3 Rules Rewrite 2.0-rc4** (used with permission for fair-use navigation).
-- Built using Lovable.dev, Supabase, OpenAI, and the open-source React ecosystem.
+- Built with Lovable.dev, Supabase, OpenAI, and the open-source React ecosystem.
+- **Rules explanations** are adapted from the community [HoMM3:BG Rules Rewrite](https://github.com/Heegu-sama/Homm3BG) (MIT License) by Heegu-sama and contributors (Hermanni Karppela, Johannes Wolz, Andrzej Wiącek, Alexey Sokolov).
+- **Scenario data** draws on the community [Fan-Made Mission Book](https://github.com/qwrtln/Homm3BG-mission-book) (MIT License).
+- Both community projects above are MIT-licensed; their copyright and permission notices are retained per the license.
+Huge thanks to these teams for their work for the community.
+- Official Heroes 3 Board Game rulebooks remain the property of Archon Studio / Ubisoft and are referenced for navigation only (see Legal).

 ---